Notification settings¶

 - Name - name of the integration;

-- Type - type of task manager (by default - Jira Server);
+- Type - type of task manager;

 - URL - address where the task manager can be accessed;